 The MDMS SET DRIVE command modifies a drive definition in the MDMS configuration database.

-MDMS SET DRIVE drive\name

-Specifies the name of the drive.
+Equivalent STORAGE Command: None Format MDMS SET DRIVE drive_name Parameters drive_name Specifies the name of the drive.
 Specify a drive name or a logical name.
 The maximum length of the drive name or logical name is 31 characters.

-The MDMS SET DRIVE command modifies a drive definition in the MDMS configuration database.

-The /NODES and /GROUPS qualifiers are mutually exclusive.
+Description The MDMS SET DRIVE command modifies a drive definition in the MDMS configuration database.
+Privileges The request requires MDMS_SET_ALL.
+Restrictions The /NODES and /GROUPS qualifiers are mutually exclusive.
 The MDMS server will refuse this command if both qualifiers are used in the affirmative forms.
 The /ADD, /REMOVE and /REPLACE qualifiers are mutually exclusive.
-If none are specified, attributes are added to list attributes by default

-This qualifier defines the type of access to the drive, which can be one of the following keywords:

-- ALL supports local node/cluster access and remote (RDF) access (default) - LOCAL supports local node/cluster access only - REMOTE supports remote (RDF) access only

-The /ADD qualifier works in conjunction with certain qualifiers that accept lists and adds specified attributes.
-This is the default when specifying list attributes.
+If none are specified, attributes are added to list attributes by default Qualifiers /ACCESS=keyword (ALL) This qualifier defines the type of access to the drive, which can be one of the following keywords: ALL - supports local node/cluster access and remote (RDF) access (default) LOCAL - supports local node/cluster access only REMOTE - supports remote (RDF) access only • /ADD The /ADD qualifier works in conjunction with certain qualifiers that accept lists and adds specified attributes.
+This is the default when specifying list attributes. /AUTOMATIC_REPLY /NOAUTOMATIC_REPLY (D) Specifies that MDMS automatically replies to all OPCOM messages that can be polled for completion on requests for this particular drive.

-/AUTOMATIC\REPLY

-/NOAUTOMATIC\REPLY (D)

-Specifies that MDMS automatically replies to all OPCOM messages that can be polled for completion on requests for this particular drive.